 Do you have to be a certain age to apply?

 Our scholarships are open to any student pursuing post-secondary education without regard to age.
 Current high school students must be in their senior year before applying.
 We do not offer scholarships for elementary education, high school, or college prep programs.
-In past years, we have had applicants ranging in age from 16 (who have done Running Start and are now enrolled full-time in college early) to 65!
+In past years, we have had applicants ranging in age from 16 to 65!

 I do not have a computer.
 Do you have suggestions for how I could complete the online application?